Top Migraine Triggers Caused by Food

-Is There a Link Between Food and Migraines?
+Is There a Link Between Food and Migraine Headaches?

-Many scientists are aggressively pursuing the concept that certain foods can trigger migraines while others may help alleviate and prevent them from occurring.
+Many scientists believe that certain foods can trigger migraines while others may help alleviate and prevent them from occurring.
 Because the links between eating certain foods and the occurrence of migraines appear to be rather individualized, no scientific assessment has been recognized in an official capacity.
-However, there does seem to be correlations among the populace of migraine sufferers and specific trigger foods.

 The best way to identify whether certain foods trigger your migraines is to keep a food diary for several weeks.
 Make sure to list every food and beverage you consume, even a stick of gum or a flavored water.
 Document any signs of a migraine, even those that don't fully surface.
 Note the times of every entry, and then your physician may be able to help you narrow down your migraine triggering foods.